syncfusion-content/wpf-docs/wpf/Autocomplete/Customizing-AutoComplete.md

 # Customizing AutoComplete

-AutoComplete provides user-friendly customizing options for both text box and drop-down.
+AutoComplete provides the user-friendly customizing options for both text box and drop-down.
 This section explains how to customize the entire AutoComplete control.

 ## Customizing the text box